 It is the responsibility of the applicant to ensure that all conditions are met and that the application is complete and submitted by the required date.
 Late, ineligible or incomplete applications will not be accepted.

 The goal of this program is to support the development of as many academically meaningful, intercultural and international courses and programs as possible.
-The Vice-Provost (International) will adjudicate the proposals in consultation with the Teaching Support Centre and the applicants.
+The Vice-Provost (International) will adjudicate the proposals in consultation with the Faculty-Led Study Abroad and Safety Abroad Coordinator, the Teaching Support Centre and the applicants.

 Grants will be available for a period of up to two years from the starting date.
 Upon termination of an award, any unspent balance will revert to Western International's Curriculum Development Fund.
 Extensions may be granted in special circumstances upon written request to Western International.